 Although curative interventions such as liver transplant, surgery, and ablation may offer favorable outcomes for patients with early-stage HCC, for many years options were limited and prognosis was very poor for advanced disease.6–8 The 2007 approval of the multi-tyrosine kinase inhibitor (TKI), sorafenib, for the first-line treatment of advanced HCC represented a breakthrough as it was the first systemic therapy in several decades to demonstrate improved survival in liver cancer.9 However, despite several additional approvals for TKIs including regorafenib10 and lenvantinib11 in the subsequent years,12 the new modalities only offered incremental increases in overall survival (OS) for patients with advanced HCC, until the advent of immunotherapy and immune-based combination therapies.

 In 2017, the US Food and Drug Administration (FDA) granted the first approval for an immune checkpoint inhibitor (ICI) for HCC.
 Nivolumab (targeting programmed cell death protein 1 [PD-1]) monotherapy received accelerated approval based on a significant response rate and prolonged duration of response (DOR) with manageable side effects in patients who had previously been treated with sorafenib.13 This was followed by encouraging data for other ICIs—pembrolizumab (another anti-PD-1 ICI) monotherapy14 and nivolumab in combination with the cytotoxic T lymphocyte antigen-4 (CTLA-4) antagonist ipilimumab15 —resulting in further accelerated approvals by the FDA.
 The confirmatory phase III studies for single-agent nivolumab and permbrolizumab, however, did not meet their end points.
 In 2020, the anti-programmed death-ligand 1 (PD-L1) antibody atezolizumab in combination with the anti-vascular endothelial growth factor (VEGF) antibody bevacizumab16 gained full FDA approval for first-line treatment of HCC on the basis of the phase III study IMbrave150.
 This was the first regimen to demonstrate superiority to sorafenib in HCC since sorafenib’s approval in 2007, in addition to being the first immunotherapy plus anti-VEGF combination to gain approval for liver cancer.
+In 2022, the ICI combination of durvalumab (anti-PD-L1) with tremelimumab (anti-CTLA-4) was also approved for the treatment of unresectable HCC.
 Additional trials are ongoing and the therapeutic landscape continues to evolve and expand.

 HCC often develops on a background of chronic inflammation, metabolic stress, cirrhosis, or fibrosis, and thus, the use of immunotherapy in the setting of a compromised liver is a complex but common challenge.
 Although HCC is frequently an immunogenic cancer, characterized by tumor-infiltrating lymphocytes (TILs) in the tumor microenvironment, the intratumoral milieu has been shown to be generally immunosuppressive—in part due to the acquired immune dysfunction that occurs with cirrhosis, viral infection, or environmental insults that contribute to disease development, but also partially related to the liver’s intrinsic tolerogenicity.17 18 Despite these hurdles, the incorporation of immunotherapy into HCC care has offered more options to clinicians and has extended survival considerably for a subset of patients.